Skip to main content

 About 100 postgraduates live in and around Leckhampton, along with Fellows and academic visitors.

 Most study for a PhD or an MPhil degree.
-We also have a group of MASt students in Mathematics and Physics as well as a successful community of LLM and MCL students.
+We also have a group of MASt students in Mathematics and Physics, as well as a successful community of LLM and MCL students.

-The Warden of Leckhampton, Dr John David Rhodes, represents its interests on the governing body and college committees.
+The Warden of Leckhampton, Professor John David Rhodes, represents its interests on the governing body and college committees.
 He and the other Corpus Fellows come from many branches of learning and research and enjoy taking an active interest in the campus intellectual and social life, often dining on site.

 You’re in glorious surroundings